Inspired for an Adventure? Check out Beef Stroganoff - Pouch and Beef Stew - Pouch

 Add up to five columns

-Remember, eating’s one of the deepest pleasures of the backpacking experience: Your trail-weary body craves food to an almost spiritual degree—the kind of well-earned, satisfying, pure hunger that a couch-potato or car-commuting day just doesn’t inspire.
+Remember, eating is one of the deepest pleasures of the backpacking experience: Your trail-weary body craves food to an almost spiritual degree—the kind of well-earned, satisfying, pure hunger that a couchpotato or car-commuting day just doesn’t inspire.

-And don’t let anybody tell you backpacking food needs to be bland, barebones, exclusively utilitarian fare: There’s no reason you can’t or shouldn’t pursue rich flavors out in the backcountry.
-The meals don't have to be complex or fancy—indeed, they probably shouldn’t be complex or fancy—in order to taste amazing.
-Keep in mind, too: Hunger may be the best seasoning, but a wild vista as your mealtime backdrop makes a pretty darn close second.
+Don’t let anybody tell you backpacking food needs to be bland, barebones, exclusively utilitarian fare: There’s no reason you can’t chase bold flavors in the backcountry.
+Delicious meals don't have to be complex or fancy in order to taste amazing.
+And while nothing seasons food quite like a long day on the trail, a stunning wild vista as your dining room comes in a very close second.

-Most of this should come from carbohydrates, the body's most ready source of energy.
-We’re talking pasta, whole grains, potatoes, dried fruit, pita bread, and the like.
-Proteins—as consumed in meat, beans, nuts, powdered milk, etc.—deliver essential fuel as well.
-Calorie-packed, slow-to-digest fats aren’t as much the indulgence they are back home out on the trail: Butter, cheese, eggs, and other fatty foods keep you powered up for long stretches.
+Most of your calories should come from carbohydrates, the body's most ready source of energy.
+Think pasta, whole grains, potatoes, dried fruit, pita bread, and oats.
+Protein is also key, coming from trail-friendly sources like meat, beans, nuts, and powdered milk.
+And out in the wild, fats are your friend: calorie-packed and slow-digesting, foods like butter, olive oil, cheese, and eggs, provide a lasting energy source that will keep you powered up for long stretches.

-Of course, another of those realities—the one that intimidates many beginner backpackers—is the fact you need to schlep all that food around on your own two shoulders (though you may well be restocking if you’re on a very long thru-hike).
-Therefore you’ve got to choose wisely when it comes to the caloric content, bulk, and packability of your ingredients and meals.
-Roughly speaking, a backpacker will consume 1.5 to 2 pounds of food per day.
-But study those nutrition facts, as ultimately the calorie benchmark matters more than the weight one.
-Naturally every backpacker, not just the dyed-in-the-wool ultralighter, wants to minimize pack load, and being strategic about calories is a great way to do it.
+Of course, another of those realities—the one that intimidates many beginner backpackers—is the fact you need to carry all those days of food around on your own two shoulders (though you may well be restocking if you’re on a very long thru-hike).
+Therefore, you’ve got to be strategic about caloric content, bulk, and packability of your ingredients and meals.

-Here’s a sample 5-day backpacking meal plan to use as an inspirational blueprint, tweaked naturally to your own tastes!
+Here’s a sample 7-day backpacking meal plan to use as an inspirational blueprint, tweaked naturally to your own tastes!

-Snacks Throughout: trail mix, cheese, granola bars, energy bars, sunflower seeds, hard chocolate
+Snacks Throughout: trail mix, cheese, granola bars, protein bars, sunflower seeds, hard chocolate, salami, beef jerky, fruits and veggies (an orange, sliced carrots, apples)

 Desserts: Instant cocoa, chocolate-covered almonds, Mountain House Ice Cream Sandwich